roc-lang/roc/www/content/tutorial.md

 When we write `import pf.Stdout`, it specifies that the `Stdout` module comes from the package we named `pf` in the `packages { pf: ... }` section.

+You can find documentation for the `Stdout.line` function in the [Stdout](https://www.roc-lang.org/packages/basic-cli/Stdout#line) module documentation.

-If we would like to include other modules in our application, say `AdditionalModule.roc` and `AnotherModule.roc`, then they can be imported directly in `imports` like this:
+If we would like to include other modules in our application, say `AdditionalModule.roc` and `AnotherModule.roc`, then they can be imported directly like this:

 ```roc
 import pf.Stdout